EricB2A/RES_LABO5/README.md

 We can simply call the method `JSON.stringify(yourObject)`.
 ### What is npm?
-As its name states it (Node Package Manager), npm is a package manager for NodeJs. npm is so Javascript what Meaven is to Java and what Composer is to PHP.
+As its name states it (Node Package Manager), npm is a package manager for NodeJs. npm is to Javascript what Meaven is to Java and what Composer is to PHP.
 ### What is the npm install command and what is the purpose of the --save flag?
 The `npm install command` can have two purposes.
 If you use it without arguments it will simply install the needed packages specified into the `package.json` (which you be presents where you execute the command).
 If you specified a parameter after the command eg:`npm install trash`, it will install the package [trash](https://www.npmjs.com/package/trash).
 It will also add the dependency into the package.json for the next installations.
-According to this stackoverflow [post](https://stackoverflow.com/a/19578808/7657805), the flag `--save` is no more useful.
+According to this [Stackoverflow post](https://stackoverflow.com/a/19578808/7657805), the flag `--save` is no more useful.
 It was used to add the package into the package.json but as previously mentioned, it's automacally done when using npm install without flag

 https://docs.npmjs.com/cli/v7/commands/npm-install#save
 ### How can we use the https://www.npmjs.com/ web site?